newrelic/nr-entity-tag-sync/README.md

 | `events.accountId` | `NEW_RELIC_ACCOUNT_ID` | New Relic account where [audit events](#audit-events) are posted | Y if events enabled | `12345` | |
 | `events.eventName` | | Name of [audit event](#audit-events) type | N | `MyCustomTagSyncEvent` | `EntityTagSync` |

-**NOTE:** The `licenseKey` parameter in the configuration file can *not* be used for configuring the Go APM agent that is used to instrument the app.
-The Go APM agent bootstraps before the configuration is read and therefore the `NEW_RELIC_LICENSE_KEY` environment variable must be used for this purpose.

 #### Provider parameters

 The `provider` section of the configuration file is used to specify the